-In 2018, Paul's article ‘Leaders and Laggards: Climate Policy in Developed States’ was named ‘Best Paper in the INOGOV Action 2014-2018', and was granted up to 2,000EUR to make it permanently Gold Open Access.
+In 2018, Paul's article ‘Leaders and Laggards: Climate Policy in Developed States’ was named ‘Best Paper in the INOGOV Action 2014-2018', and was made permanently Gold Open Access.
 Also, his article ‘Mapping states’ Paris climate pledges: Analysing targets and groups at COP 21’ was given a special commendation for the 'INOGOV Best Paper Prize 2018'.
-Both prizes were presented at the Norwegian Embassy in Brussels in the closing meeting of the INOGOV COST Action.

 Paul believes in a close link between research and teaching.
 In 2017, he was named both 'The Best Humanities Lecturer' and 'The Most Inspiring Lecturer' at Manchester by the University of Manchester Students' Union.

 Outside his role at Manchester, Paul is the Honorary Secretary of the Political Studies Association, where he leads on supporting and expanding the membership of the Association.

 Paul has been a Visiting Research Fellow at Heidelberg University, Germany, Lund University, Sweden and Vrije Universiteit Brussel, Belgium.